home-assistant/home-assistant.io/source/_components/tradfri.markdown

 This component does **not** work on Windows, as the modified lib-coap doesn't exists for Windows.
 </p>
 <p class='note'>
-If you are using [Hass.io](/hassio/) then just move forward to the configuration as all requirements are already fullfilled.
+If you are using [Hass.io](/hassio/) then just move forward to the configuration as all requirements are already fulfilled.
 </p>

 Linux: